JohnnyBeCrafting/JG_Reads_Eloquent_JS/chapter_1/recap.md

 'Hello world'
 "Hello world"
 ```
+Say you want to include two lines for your string text, one on top of the other.
+You can include an `escape character` using the backslash `\`.

 But I like back-ticks ``string with backticks`` more because you can include "template literals" which can do computations from within and output the string.